juancruzsosa/torchero/README.md

-# Torchtrainer - A pluggable & extensible trainer for pytorch #
+# Torchtrainer - A training framework for pytorch #

 ## Features ##